shuffu-king/SimpleInventoryApp/README.md

 ## Features
 - User Authentication with Firebase
-- Site and Item Management
+- Site and Item Management with Firestore
 - Stock Management with Push and Pull Operations
 - Transaction Logging for Auditing
 - Responsive UI with SwiftUI